hmrc/automatic-exchange-of-information-frontend/README.md

 ## Run Locally

-This service runs on port 10021 and is named MANDATORY_DISCLOSURE_RULES_FRONTEND in service manager.
+This service runs on port 10021 and is named AUTOMATIC_EXCHANGE_OF_INFORMATION in service manager.

 Run the following command to start services for MDR locally: